 Hedging The Plant

-Hemp is a sustainable product, but there is a vacuum of scalable production practices.
-Because production size is small, processing facilities have limited capacities and high costs of goods.
+Hemp is a carbon negative product, but there is a vacuum of scalable production practices.
+Because production size is small, processing facilities have limited capacities and high costs.

 Companies typically process hemp in small batches, only focusing on one product that they wholesale to a handful of corporations.
 Hemp processing facilities don’t hedge their bet across multiple byproducts of the plant.
 This leaves them vulnerable to market volatility.